Script: Get-CsUpdateVersion.ps1 – See the Cumulative Update Level Of All Lync/Skype for Business Servers

 Just like Get-CsDatabaseUpdateStatus.ps1, Dave Howe from the Lync product group and I teamed up to automate something.
 In this case, it’s looking at what Cumulative Updates are installed on each server throughout a Lync environment.
 This script queries each pool, then finds what servers are part of that pool, and queries each server to find the CU that’s installed.
 It then provides an easy to read output of the entire environment (with exceptions) for easy review.
 As shown below, we see three multi-server pools, the version number and “friendly” Cumulative Update info.

 In the first example, you see that the first two servers show “PSRemoting failure”.
 This is because the script uses PowerShell Remoting to connect to each remote server to query information (see installation notes below).
 PSRemoting doesn’t really work the same when dealing with non-domain joined machines, such as the first two, which are edge servers.
 So the script isn’t able to communicate with them via PSRemoting, and flags them.
 If the script can’t ping a server, it will show as “offline”.
-The friendly name of the CU shown is coded in the script.
+The friendly name of the CU shown is coded in the online XML file that the script queries.
 So I’ll update it each time a new CU is released.

 By default, the script checks all pools.
 But you can specify a single pool by using the -PoolFqdn parameter.